How to Make Pancakes in a Sandwich Maker

 - Add the dry mixture to the egg mixture.

 - Whisk together until nicely combined, with no lumps.
 Put your pancake batter in a small jug so that you will be able to pour it onto the sandwich maker conveniently.
-(In this picture, I use a coffee press pot.)
+(In the photo below, I used a coffee press pot.)

 - Turn on your sandwich maker and allow it to heat up for a few minutes.